Shopify/javascript/CONTRIBUTING.md

 script/setup
 ```

 Make *every* required change across all repos.
-For a given rule change, this will often involve at least a change to `eslint-config-shopify` and to the README for this repo.
+For a given rule change, this will often involve at least a change to `eslint-plugin-shopify` and to the README for this repo.
 You can lint and test your changes across all repos by running:

 ```bash
 script/test
 ```

 Once you are satisfied with your changes, open a pull request and get your changes merged.
-Then, follow these steps:

-- Update any relevant dependencies (for example, if updating `eslint-plugin-shopify`, update the peer dependency for `eslint-config-shopify`) to the version you are going to bump to
-- Update the `CHANGELOG.md` file at the root of the repo
+Then, update the `CHANGELOG.md` file at the root of this repo with the changes you have made.
-- Commit all of these version-related changes

 Finally, run the publishing command:

 ```bash
 script/publish